 “an important international trade document that certifies that goods in a particular export shipment are wholly obtained, produced, manufactured or processed in a particular country.
 They also serve as a declaration by the exporter.”

-The government authority or body empowered to issue this Certificate of Origin is usually a Chamber of Commerce in the issuing country..
+The government authority or body empowered to issue this document is usually a Chamber of Commerce in the issuing country..

 A Chamber of Commerce is an organisation setup to promote, protect and represent the interests of the various businesses in the community or area in which they are present..

 A chamber of commerce plays an important role at a local, regional or national level in promoting business activity, representing the business interest of the chamber members, in discussing, setting up and shaping trade policies relating to the area in which they are present..
 Chamber members also may get some preferential treatment in terms of business opportunities within their areas..

 Chambers of Commerce often organise trade promotion programs including overseas trips, export and import seminars, training related to trade and commerce, provide sales leads for the development of business, contacts with various trade missions of other countries and last but not least also issuing Certificate of Origin..

 The practice of the Chambers of Commerce issuing these documents is said to have originated following the 1923 Geneva Convention relating to the Simplification of Customs Formalities..

 Under this Convention (updated by the Kyoto Convention), the signatory countries agreed to make the process and procedures for the issuance of Certificate of Origin as quick and simple as possible..